Krutal0706/Accident-Prediction/docs/report.md

 ### Results of EDA

    Over the years, the data from Exploratory Data Analysis paints a concerning picture, indicating a consistent increase in the number of accidents.
 The majority of these accidents unfold during the peak hours of the day, suggesting a potential correlation between increased traffic and heightened activity.
 Urban areas stand out as hotspots for accidents, emphasizing the need for targeted safety measures in densely populated regions.
 Furthermore, a significant proportion of accidents unfold on single-carriageway roads, underlining the importance of road infrastructure and design considerations.
 The common thread through these incidents is that most occur during optimal weather conditions – dry weather, daylight, and fine weather – pointing towards a need for heightened vigilance and safety precautions even in favorable circumstances.

 ### Feature Engineering

+   Feature selection is applied once the data has been split and cleaned.
+This is an important step in the process when we go through the dataset, remove variables that aren't relevant, and find the most informative features that have a big impact on our target variable.
+To make sure the model is trained on the most significant data, features that have the strongest correlations with the intended result were chosen using correlation analysis.
+By concentrating on these crucial components, we improve the model's accuracy and overall performance while streamlining the training process, opening the door to accurate and perceptive forecasts.